pragmatic-data/pragmatic-data-platform/macros/in_out/README.md

 In such setup you have to take care that the LT models depend on the setup model for the right system, and that the STG dbt models that use the LT data depend on the audit/ingestion model used to invoke the ingestion macro.

+Once that is in place, the ingestion becomes part of the DAG and is run in parallel and invoked as any other model when you include the upstream models.
+That is not the case if you orchestrate the load of the landing tables using the macros.